Confidence Interval Calculator

 Probability statements about specific intervals

 Strictly speaking, an interval computed using any CI calculator either contains or does not contain the true value.
-Therefore, strictly speaking, it would be incorrect to state about a particular 99% (or any other level) confidence interval that it has 99% probability that it contains the true effect or true value.
-What you can say is that the confidence procedure will produce intervals, containing the true value 99% of the time.
+Therefore, it would be incorrect to state about a particular 99% (or any other level) confidence interval that it has 99% probability that it contains the true parameter value.
+What one can say is that the confidence procedure produces intervals containing the true value 99% of the time.

 The reverse statement would be that there is just 1% probability that the true value is outside of the interval.
-This is incorrect, as it is assigning probability to a hypothesis, instead of the testing procedure.
+This is also incorrect as it assigns probability to a hypothesis instead of viewing it as a characteristic of the confidence interval procedure.
 What you can say is that, if any null hypothesis not covered by the interval is true, it will fall outside of such an interval only 1% of the time.
 Results from this confidence interval calculator should under no circumstances be interpreted as degrees of belief.

 A 95% confidence interval predicts where 95% of estimates from future studies will fall